1. FC Heidenheim: History

 Heidenheimer SB itself was founded through the 1972 merger of TSB Heidenheim and VfL Heidenheim.
 The club's origins go back to 14 August 1846, with the establishment of the gymnastics club Turngemeinde Heidenheim, which folded in 1852, but was re-constituted under the same name in 1861.
 The club was renamed Turnverein Heidenheim in 1872.

-A football department was created within the association on 8 July 1911 and became an independent side known as VfR 1911 Heidenheim on 21 August 1922.
+A football department was created within the association on 8 July 1890 and became an independent side known as VfR Heidenheim on 21 August 1922.
 The swimming club Schwimmverein 04 Heidenheim joined VfR in 1936 to form VfL Heidenheim 04.
-In 1949, following World War II, these two clubs went their separate ways, the swimmers under their original name, and the footballers as VfL Heidenheim 1911.
+In 1949, following World War II, these two clubs went their separate ways, the swimmers under their original name, and the footballers as VfL Heidenheim 1890.

 In the meantime, parent club TV 1846 Heidenheim was joined on 13 July 1935 by SpVgg Heidenheim and then on 3 April 1937 merged with 1.
 Sportverein 1900 Heidenheim – which was known as Athletenklub Hellenstein until 1920 – to become TSV 1846 Heidenheim.
 After the war TSV was united with Turnerbund Heidenheim 1902 whose history was as a worker's club.
 TB was established on 21 December 1902 and was renamed Turnerbund Heidenheim on 6 August 1904.
 This club merged with Arbeiterturnverein 1904 Heidenheim on 8 March 1919.
-Like other worker's clubs, TB was considered as politically unreliable by the Nazi regime and was dissolved in 1933.
+Like other worker's clubs, TB was considered as politically unacceptable by the Nazi regime and was forcibly dissolved in 1933.
 It was re-established after the war and on 3 February 1946 joined TSV 1846 Heidenheim to form TSB 1846 Heidenheim.

-27 May 1972 merger of TSB and VfL brought all these threads together, returning the footballers to the fold of the original gymnastics club.
+The 27 May 1972 merger of TSB and VfL brought all these threads together, returning the footballers to the fold of the original gymnastics club.
 Heidenheimer SB and predecessor VfL Heidenheim played in the Amateurliga Württemberg (III) from 1963 to 1975 and again from 1976 to 1979.
-Regional cup wins led to the team's participation in the opening round of the DFB-Pokal (German Cup) in 1975, 1978, and 1980, before the side slipped into lower level competition.
+Regional cup wins led to the team's participation in the opening round of the DFB-Pokal (German Cup) in 1975, 1978, and 1980, before the side slipped into lower-level competition.